EYang19/EMGAFEProject/README.md

 - Oscillosocpe Bode plot data file

-Check matlab code if there is something missing in sEMG RMS data Converting script in python and other data is in LTspice zip file uploaded
+Check matlab code if there is something missing in sEMG RMS data.
+Converting script in python and other data is in LTspice zip file uploaded.